Apply for a Grant

 The Foundation accepts online application submissions.
 The application begins with a short eligibility quiz.
 If basic eligibility is met, the applicant will be given the opportunity to complete the application and attach a line item project budget, an organization budget, and a board of directors list.
 By creating a user ID and password, the applicant may save a partial application and return at a later time to complete the application and submit it to WRF.
 While the online application process is intended to be user-friendly, applicants may contact WRF Program Staff at 501-376-6854 for clarification.

 Applications are accepted and reviewed on an ongoing basis.
 An initial review by WRF program staff determines fit with the Foundation’s vision, mission, and funding priorities.
-The review and selection process takes an average of three to six months from the time the completed application and related documents are received.
-Grant seekers are encouraged to begin the application process at least six months before the proposed funding would go into effect.
+The review and selection process takes an average of six to twelve months from the time the completed application and related documents are received.
+Grant seekers are encouraged to begin the application process at least twelve months before the proposed funding would go into effect.